-- 1. Check valves smaller than 4" shall have a bronze body with a bronze disk.
-Check valves shall absolutely prevent the return of water back through the valve when the inlet pressure decreases below the delivery pressure. - The valve must be full opening, tight seating and its seat right shall be renewable and must be securely held in place by a threaded joint; the valve disc shall be bronze and shall be suspended from a non-corrosive shaft which will pass through a stuffing box.

-- 3. The check valve 4" and larger shall be a rubber flapper type swing check valve and the body and cover shall be cast iron construction meeting ASTM A126 Class B or Ductile Iron construction.
-The flapper shall be Buna-N having an "O" ring seating edge and be internally reinforced with steel. - 4.
+- 1. Check valves smaller than 10 cm (4") shall have a bronze body with a bronze disk.
+Check valves shall absolutely prevent the return of water back through the valve when the inlet pressure decreases below the delivery pressure.
+The valve must be full opening, tight seating and its seat right shall be renewable and must be securely held in place by a threaded joint; the valve disc shall be bronze and shall be suspended from a non-corrosive shaft which will pass through a stuffing box. - 2.
+The check valve 10 cm (4") and larger shall be a rubber flapper type swing check valve and the body and cover shall be cast iron construction meeting ASTM A126 Class B or ductile iron construction.
+The flapper shall be Buna-N having an "O" ring seating edge and be internally reinforced with steel. - 3.
 Flapper to be captured between the body and the body cover in a manner to permit the flapper to flex from closed to full open position during flow through the valve.
 Flapper shall be easily removed without need to remove valve from line.
 Check Valves to have full pipe size flow area.
-Seating surface to be on a 45° angle requiring the flapper to travel only 35° from closed to full open position, for minimum head loss and non-slam closure. - 5.
-Non-slam closing characteristic shall be provided through a short 35° disc stroke and a memory flex disc return action. - 6.
-When essential to create backflow thru the check valve, i.e.; to prime or backflush a clogged pump, an external backflow device shall be included. - 7.
-Valve exterior to be painted Phenolic Primer Red Oxide for high resistance to corrosion. - 8.
+Seating surface to be on a 45° angle requiring the flapper to travel only 35° from closed to full open position, for minimum head loss and non-slam closure.

+- 4. Non-slam closing characteristic shall be provided through a short 35° disc stroke and a memory flex disc return action. - 5.
+When essential to create backflow through the check valve, i.e.; to prime or backflush a clogged pump, an external backflow device shall be included. - 6.
+Valve exterior to be painted Phenolic Primer Red Oxide for high resistance to corrosion. - 7.
+For corrosion protection, the interior ferrous surfaces of all check valves used in sewage applications shall be coated with a factory applied, two-part epoxy coating to a minimum of 20 mils thick. - 8.
 Materials of construction shall be certified in writing to conform to A.S.T.M. specified above. - 9.
-Valve shall be of an approved make and model (see LCU Approved Materials List).
+Valve shall be of an approved make and model (see LCU Approved Materials List). - 10.
+All valves shall have a three-year 100% replacement guarantee.